 Why I do what I do

-An early lesson about dignity
+An early lesson about leadership, dignity, and respect

-Creating better workplaces
+Creating better careers and workplaces